 - Take and certify acknowledgements of deeds, mortgages, liens, Powers of Attorney and other written instruments

 - Receive, make and record notarial protests

-If you are a licensed attorney in the State of Ohio and are interested in becoming a Notary Public, please contact our office for further assistance at 740-833-2500.
+If you are a licensed attorney in the State of Ohio and are interested in becoming a Notary Public, please contact the Ohio Secretary of State’s Office at 614-644-4559 for further assistance.

 If you have any other further questions, you may contact our office or visit the Ohio Secretary of State’s website at www.sos.state.oh.us for more information.